 Not exactly my field of expertise, I have never been a street cop.
 My guess is that within the city limits it is a no-no and would be considered a weapon.

-Can I be sued for asking a co-worker on a date?Assuming it is an entry level position (it is in CA where I worked) they will not expect you to know much about the actual job.
+Do you think it's ok for NFL refs to play fantasy football?Assuming it is an entry level position (it is in CA where I worked) they will not expect you to know much about the actual job.
 That is what they have training academies for.
 They will be interested in your general notions about the prison system, use of force and that sort of thing.
 They may want some basic info about your writing skills (way back when a short written presentation was part of the oral exam.
 I don't know if it still is or not).
 They may wonder about how you feel about shift work.
 The truth is always a good response in such things.
 Thoughtful responses but not off-the-cuff are also good.
 Flippant is bad.
 They will want to know about any potential blips in your history, like drug use, recent minor criminal activity, even a history of minor traffic infractions is often a red flag as it can indicate a lack of respect for authority or "the system."
 DUI, especially moderately recent, is also a bad thing.
 It is good if you have an honest and sincere interest in a CAREER as opposed to just a job.
 Flexibility is good.
 If you go in telling them you can't work nights or weekend because of this or that or the other thing they are likely to think you are not truly interested in the gig, or you will be as problem child if you get the gig.

 Correctional Officer is an entry level position.
 The principle skills you must have to GET the job are an adequate educational level, the ability to read and write decently and a satisfactory background.
 Other skills you will be taught and develop as you go.
 The general duties are to supervise and supply security / custody for prisoners.